AvinashGuntupalli/MongoDb-Money-Transfer-System/README.md

 - **Transaction Module**
   -Stores transaction records with sender, receiver, amount, and timestamp -Enables audit and history tracking of transfers
-- **Aggregation APIs **
+- **Aggregations API**
   -Total amount sent and received by user
   -Daily transaction summary
   -Date-specific transactions
   -Full transaction history with pagination
   -Enables reporting, auditing, and analytics features

 ##  Technologies Used